 As large as the GL may appear, it's three inches shorter than the R-Class touring wagon, which also has three rows of seating, though with less room for seven occupants.

 The GL is built using unibody construction rather than the body-on-frame design that full-size pickups and SUVs traditionally use.
 Mercedes notes that because of this architecture, the GL-Class is 300-600 pounds lighter than its full-size competitors.
 To make sure the GL class is strong enough, 60 percent of the vehicle structure is made from special high-strength steel.

 While the Mercedes GL may look sleeker than its competitors, it was designed to offer class-leading interior room and ease of entry and exit.

 Cargo space also benefits.
 With all seats in their upright position, there's still 14 cubic feet of storage between the third-row seatbacks and the closed rear hatch door.
 A power folding feature for the third row is standard equipment on the GL with controls near the rear hatch and next to the right-side second-row passenger's seat.
 Power down those third-row seats, and cargo capacity expands to 43.8 cubic feet.
 Fold down the 60/40-split second row seats and the GL provides as much as 83.3 cubic feet for cargo.
 There's also room under the cargo floor for a full-size spare tire.

-The interior layout is familiar to Mercedes drivers, with either faux or real leather trim for the seats (Mercedes notes that not all luxury car buyers want real leather seating surfaces), wood trim and metal rings around gauges, air vents, and cup holders.
+The interior layout is familiar to Mercedes drivers, with deluxe cloth or real leather trim for the seats (Mercedes notes that not all luxury car buyers want leather seating surfaces), wood trim and metal rings around gauges, air vents, and cup holders.

 The second-row seats provide ample legroom.
 When occupied by only two people, the back of the center section can be folded down as an armrest and storage tray.